Process Design with SoftyFlow

 Configuration:

-- Attach to Activities: User tasks, service tasks, sub-processes
+- Attach to Activities: User tasks, Normal Tasks, sub-processes

 - Error Types: Specific error handling or catch-all